-* Lower water pressure and temperature, take shorter showers; for dishwashing, rinse all items at once; can use 2nd sink, bowl, or pan filled with water to rinse dishes; turn faucet off between rinses.
+* Lower water pressure and temperature, take shorter showers; for hand dish washing, rinse all items at once; can use 2nd sink, bowl, or pan filled with water to spray-rinse dishes; turn faucet off between rinses.

 * Leaky faucets lose gallons a day; usually just require a gasket to repair.

-* Dual flush valves for the commode h ave quick (1/2) and full flush positions; can save significant water in a large family, as can low flush toilets.
+* Dual flush valves for the commode have quick (1/2) and full flush positions; significant water and water bill saving for larger households.

 * Gardens and lawns are by far the largest pollution source in suburbia.

-* Pesticide, herbicide, and fertilizer runoff have direct effects on property and the watershed.
+* Pesticide, herbicide, and fertilizer runoff have direct effects on property, and drain into the watershed.

 * Pesticides heavily present in commercial vegetables, fruit, and in the food chain.

-* Pesticides are neurotoxins; kill insects by paralyzing them.
+* Pesticides are neurotoxins, killing insects by paralyzing them.

-* Exposure, even in utero, linked to increased autism, ADHD rates; associated with neuro-degenerative diseases such as Parkinson's, MS, ALS, and Alzheimer's.
+* Associated with neuro-degenerative diseases such as Parkinson's, MS, ALS, and Alzheimer's.